 Membership in the 10th LD Democrats Organization

-As you know, the 10th LD has regular general membership meetings every quarter.
-During those meetings members in good standing have the opportunity to participate and be heard.
+The 10th LD has regular general membership meetings every quarter.
+During those meetings elected and appointed PCOs and members in good standing have the opportunity to participate and be heard.
 All members get to vote on things like candidate endorsements , resolutions, and other business of the organization.
 Their decisions shall guide the Executive Board in the conduct of the affairs of the District.

 So, you might ask, how does one become a member in good standing?
 Well, the answer is simple.
 Our by-laws say that membership is open to all persons who are registered voters, residing within the 10th Legislative District (there is a map on the website) and who publicly identify as Democrats.
 Upon payment of dues and after a 14-day waiting period, any eligible voter professing to be a Democrat, becomes a member in good standing and will be granted voting rights at the next general meeting.
 Annual dues are $15 per person or $25 per family, and can be paid by clicking on the “Donate" button on this newsletter or on the website (link below).
 If you pay on-line, anyone who donates at least $15 will be recognized as having paid dues.
 You can also mail a check to 10th LD Democrats 300 A - 1st Street, Mount Vernon, WA.
 98273, or pay at a meeting.
 Do pay attention to the 14-day waiting period.
-In order to vote at our endorsement meeting on May 16, your dues need to be paid by May 2.
 Our by-laws also say that no individual who suffers economic hardship shall be denied membership.
 Just ask.
 Most of us have been there at some point in our lives.

 The dues that you pay support the organization in several ways.
 It allows us to financially support endorsed candidates.
 It pays for venues (I remember venues.
 You like go somewhere and other people are there) for fundraisers and forums where we get to hear from our candidates.
 It also pays for outreach like ads in newspapers informing the public of upcoming meetings.
 More than likely we will be doing on-line meetings for a while.
 Sure beats driving 90 minutes each way to have a meeting.